Apple study highlights limitations of LLMs

 Therefore, to evaluate the models, researchers conducted a large-scale study using numerous state-of-the-art open and closed models and introduced GSM-Symbolic, "an improved benchmark created from symbolic templates that allow for the generation of a diverse set of questions" aimed at overcoming limitations that exist in evaluations.

-Researchers found fragility in the mathematical reasoning of the models and that its performance significantly declined as the number of clauses in a question increased.
+Researchers found fragility in the mathematical reasoning of the models and found that its performance significantly declined as the number of clauses in a question increased.

 "When we add a single clause that appears relevant to the question, we observe significant performance drops (up to 65%) across all state-of-the-art models, even though the added clause does not contribute to the reasoning chain needed to reach the final answer.
 Overall, our work provides a more nuanced understanding of LLMs’ capabilities and limitations in mathematical reasoning," the researchers wrote.